Workplace Crime Lawyers

 Galbally Parker Lawyers

-The laws surrounding these new offences are complex and if you or your company is charged with wage theft or workplace manslaughter, it is necessary to retain the services of an experienced defence lawyer at an early stage.
+The laws surrounding these new offences are complex and if you or your company is charged with wage theft or workplace manslaughter, it is necessary to retain the services of an experienced workplace crime lawyer at an early stage.
 Ideally, this is before you make any comment to police or investigators.
-Please call Galbally Parker Lawyers on (03) 9670 8771 and one of our lawyers will guide you through the initial interview process and, if necessary, the court proceedings.
+Please call Galbally Parker Lawyers on (03) 9670 8771 or contact us through the website and one of our lawyers will guide you through the initial interview process and, if necessary, the court proceedings.

 Content accurate as of January 2021.